 As a freelance consultant, establishing a steady stream of income can be a tricky affair, especially when starting out - that's why getting a consulting retainer fee agreement in place is essential.

 However, businesses and practices need a constant source of revenue to unction correctly.
 Consultancy sometimes involves going through clients very quickly, hence making billing per hour somehow unreliable - that's exactly why retainer fees for consultants are a gold mine.

 However, the solution isn't to have numerous short-term contracts.
 It's to change the pricing strategy.

-However, some issues could cause the client to have negative views on agreeing to a retainer fee arrangement.
+However, some issues could cause the client to have negative views on agreeing to a professional services retainer agreement.

 For some clients, they may have had negative experiences in the past, making them wary of working with a consultant retainer fee.

 This issue is why consultant professionals fare better when they sell retainer agreements with already established clients.
-First impressions are vital if you are to successfully market the idea of retainer fee agreements to clients later on.
+First impressions are vital if you are to successfully market the idea of consulting fee agreement to clients later on.

-For some others, they could be new to the idea, and thus want to establish that it's a good idea before committing on a long-term deal.
+For some others, they could be new to the idea, and thus want to establish if it's a good step before committing to a long-term retainer fee for consultant arrangement.

 This issue can be handled by making sure that your solutions are articulated well during the pitching and signing stages of the business relationship.
 Also, make sure to include the fact that you charge retainers instead of hourly consulting fees.

-However, you can offer to cover part of the contract on hourly fees and agree on the services that will require a retainer agreement signed.
+However, you can offer to cover part of the contract on hourly fees and agree on the services that will require a consulting fee agreement signed.
 Either way, you need to earn the client's trust before a consultant retainer fee agreement can be signed.

 For most consultants, retainer fees are calculated by multiplying the estimated number of hours (hours the consultant expects to work on the client's project) by the amount they charge per hour.